What is the European Monetary System (EMS)?

 History of the European Monetary System

-Since the Second World War, the Bretton Woods System was used to try and maintain stability among major currencies.
-However, it was dropped in the 1970s.
+Beginning from the Second World War, the Bretton Woods System was used to try and maintain stability among major currencies.
+However, it was dropped in 1971.
 European countries then launched the European Monetary System in 1979, and leaders sought to achieve monetary stability through a stable exchange rate.

 The EMS launched the European Currency Unit and the European Exchange Rate Mechanism in order to achieve the overarching goal of monetary stability and work towards the idea of a single market in Europe.
 It stayed in place until 1999 and was then succeeded by the European Monetary Union (EMU) and the Euro.